 It was as if someone had cleared out cobwebs from his mind and senses.
 Everything was brighter, cleaner.

 “How do you feel?”
-She asked.
+Narcissa asked.
 “Muggles.
 Muggle-born.
 Harry Potter.
 Hermione Granger.”

 “I feel…nothing.”
-He said slowly, waiting for the surge of rage and hatred he normally felt at hearing the despised words and names.
+He said slowly, waiting for the surge of rage and hatred he normally felt.
 “So it was all the blocks?”